 Our Supply Chain Due Diligence Guidelines also describe our assessment and onboarding of new suppliers.
-All new direct suppliers must accept and sign our Supplier Code of Conduct and the general terms and conditions, and take measures to ensure that their suppliers are complying with the RVRC standards.
 Based on its risk-based approach RVRC will request documentation from the suppliers on social and environmental conditions including potential third-party audits.

 If the assessments show need for corrective action, RVRC can still commence cooperation with the supplier, as long as there is commitment to implement agreed initiatives and as long as no zero-tolerance issues like forced labour or child labour have been identified.